Today I’ll be comparing three tofu press options – the old book and weight method, the EZ Tofu Press, and Tofu Xpress.

 EZ Tofu Press – Using this method, the tofu pressed down to 1 1/8 inches thick.
 (I sliced the tofu first for the book/weight method, and I imagine if a person sliced the tofu for the EZ Tofu Press first and then pressed, it would make the tofu even denser.)
 I thought it might be a hassle tending to it, but it really was no big deal just tightening the knobs occasionally.
 I’d simply stop turning at the point that there was resistance in the knobs, and then after some water came out, I could tighten them more.

 The first time I used the EZ Tofu Press, I pressed the tofu for just a half an hour.
 I was really impressed at how flat and dry it was in that short of time – great for a quick, weeknight meal.
 The second time, I pressed it overnight (pictured above), and that gave an even denser pressing.
 The design is pretty simple and basic, but that also means that there’s less to break on it.
 I asked the makers of the press if they’ve had any problems with the bolts rusting over time, and they said, “These are stainless steel.
 They will never rust.
 FYI, these are expensive, not your local hardware store galvanized or zinc plated hardware.”

-The EZ Tofu Press is top-rack dishwasher safe (no heat drying cycle is recommended).
-I ran it through the dishwasher once to test it out, and it did fine.
-Although, it’s probably just as easy to quickly wash it with a soapy rag since it doesn’t have any nooks or crannies to to clean.
-As an added benefit, since the EZ Tofu Press is basically just two plates, it stores easily in small spaces.
+The EZ Tofu Press is top-rack dishwasher safe (no heat drying cycle is recommended), and since it is basically just two plates, it stores easily in small spaces.